Webbgaraget/threewp_broadcast/readme.txt

 == Installation ==

-1. See that you have PHP v5.4 installed (for traits support)
+1. Check that your web host has PHP v5.4.
-1. Unzip and copy the zip contents (including directory) into the `/wp-content/plugins/` directory
-1. Activate the plugin sitewide through the 'Plugins' menu in WordPress.
+1. Activate the plugin locally or sitewide.

 == Screenshots ==